 The subbase generally consists of lower quality materials than the base course but better than the subgrade soils.
 A subbase course is not always needed or used.
 For example, a pavement constructed over a high quality, stiff subgrade may not need the additional features offered by a subbase course so it may be omitted from design.
 However, a pavement constructed over a low quality soil such as a swelling clay may require the additional load distribution characteristic that a subbase course can offer.
 In this scenario the subbase course may consist of high quality fill used to replace poor quality subgrade.

 There are many different types of HMA pavements.
 This section covers three of the more common types of HMA mix types used in the U.S. Other flexible pavements such as bituminous surface treatments (BSTs) are considered by most agencies to be a form of maintenance.
 HMA mix types differ from each other mainly in maximum aggregate size, aggregate gradation and asphalt binder content/type.
 Pavement Interactive focuses on dense-graded HMA because it is the most common HMA pavement material in the U.S. The three most common types of HMA pavement are:

 - Dense-graded HMA.
 Flexible pavement information in this Guide is generally concerned with dense-graded HMA.
 Dense-graded HMA is a versatile, all-around mix making it the most common and well-understood mix type in the U.S.

 - Stone matrix asphalt (SMA).
-SMA, although relatively new in the U.S., has been used in Europe as a material for years to support heavy traffic loads and resist studded tire wear.
+SMA.
+This has been used in Europe for years to support heavy traffic loads and resist studded tire wear.
 It became increasingly popular in the U.S. in the 1990s.
 Some states use SMA extensively, while others not at all.